 Your newsletter includes book recommendations and upcoming concerts in Christy’s area.
 You offer Linda the latest cake recipes and target her with local shopping ads.

-Customer intelligence, or the process of using data to draw up actionable insight, will help you see what your customers have in common, and what sets each of them apart.
+Customer intelligence, or the process of using customer analytics to draw up actionable insight, will help you see what your customers have in common, and what sets each of them apart.
 Customers may be similar in many respects, but they could be very different when it comes to what they want to receive in their inbox.

 Profiling each of your customers might seem like a lot of work, but an email marketing campaign based on customer intelligence will do most of the job for you.